ratwolfzero/hopalong_python/README.md

 #### Core algorithm

-Two-pass algorithm with separate computation of:
+Two-pass algorithm with separate calculation of:

-- Spatial expansion of the attractor trajectory during the first pass
+- The spatial extent of the attractor trajectory during the first pass

-- Direct mapping of the sequentially generated floating point values in continuous space to a discrete image, while tracking the pixel hit count to display the density map in the second pass
+- Direct mapping of the sequentially generated floating point values ​​in continuous space to a discrete image while tracking the number of pixel hits to display the density map in the second pass

-Efficient application of just-in-time (JIT) compilation supported by a low complexity code structure
-Appropriate image processing and representation of the attractor are achieved by applying methods from the Matplotlib library
+Efficient application of just-in-time (JIT) compilation supported by a low complexity code structure Appropriate image processing and representation of the attractor is achieved by applying methods from the Matplotlib library

 For further hints regarding two-pass approach, see [Two-Pass Approach](#two-pass-approach)